-Rent Mother Nature We had a bit of all kinds of weather this spring–cold, cool, hot, warm, some bursts of rain– but now that summer is here, it is mostly warm with some cool days.
+The beekeepers at Rent Mother Nature had all kinds of weather this spring–cold, cool, hot, warm, some bursts of rain– but now that summer is here, it is mostly warm with some cool days.
 The bees seem to have taken it all in stride and are busy now pollinating, gathering nectar, and making honey.

 The little creatures have preferences in the blossoms they covet.
 The dandelion is one of their favorites.
 Bird-damaged fruit from which they can extract juice is also high on their list.
 They are also fond of lima beans (as I am, although I prefer them cooked).
 Because wild rose blossoms are a delicacy to the bee, the beekeepers take care to place their hives close to the rose beds.
 Once they have been positioned, the beekeepers try not to move them beyond a radius of three miles.
 Bees soon get acquainted with every inch of country within two miles of the hive.
 They easily remember landmarks to guide them home, and if the hive is not where they expect to find it, they become disoriented.